BAR INVENTORY SIMPLIFIED

 The simpler version is Usage ÷ Total Sales because Beginning + Purchases – Ending is the same as Usage.

-Now, not to insult your intelligence, but just to cover all bases so nobody emails me in all caps for not explaining it all, Beginning, Purchases and Ending are all wholesale $ amounts.
+Now, not to insult your intelligence, but just to cover all bases so nobody emails me in all caps for not explaining it all, Beginning Inventory Count, Purchases and Ending Inventory Count are all expressed in wholesale $ amounts.
 Once we know that, we can start plugging in the numbers.
 Let’s do another example.
-Let’s say you take inventory on April 1st and again on April 30th after you close down to cover the entire month of April.
+Let’s say you take inventory on April 1st and again on April 30th after you close down that night to cover the entire month of April.
 Here are the numbers you came up with:

 - Beginning Inventory (April 1st) = $11,564